StevensND/ghidra-port-mods-guide/Code Updater for Nintendo Switch/Updating .pchtxt mods or cheats using this tool/readme.md

 https://github.com/StevensND/switch-port-mods
 ```

+From the cheat I have ignored `04000000`  and I have kept the instructions I had in the first place (21008052 and C0035FD6) as these didn't need to be changed or updated.

 And that's all, mod updated using Code Updater for Nintendo Switch.

-**KEEP IN MIND** Code Updater for Nintendo Switch not always works as expected.
+**KEEP IN MIND**: Code Updater for Nintendo Switch not always works as expected.
 It may fail and freeze or crash or simply can't update the mod.
 Apart from this, keep in mind the structure of the cheats.

 If your cheat is like: